Server Room Cooling Systems

 - Cooling and air flow accessories including vented floor tiles, ducting and blanking plates

 - Decontamination zones

-At Server Room Environments, we supply a complete range of datacentre cooling systems from small in-rack air conditioners to in-row cooling units to complete IT facility cooling systems.
-We can design and supply bespoke solutions as well as off-the-shelf units.
-In terms of buildings and locations our range of air conditioner sets includes models for fixed installations, remote and temporary hire sites, modular and containerised buildings.
+Server Room Environments supplies a complete range of cooling systems from small in-rack air conditioners to in-row cooling units to complete IT facility cooling systems.

-Air conditioning and cooling system projects differ from client to client and site to site.
-Our air conditioning experts review each project from the following viewpoints based on years of experience within the critical cooling industry:
+Air conditioning and cooling projects differ from site to site.
+Our air conditioning experts review each based on years of experience: